cloudblog004/fantasticfoodies/content/en/posts/1040-recipe-of-homemade-super-easy-bacon-wrapped-chicken-cordon-bleu.md

 - "1/2 tsp garlic salt"
 recipeinstructions:
 - "Preheat oven to 375°F."
-- "Use a broiler safe dish to bake &amp; broil the chicken in."
+- "Use a broiler safe dish to bake & broil the chicken in."
 - "Take 1/2 slice of cheese and place it in center of a slice of ham and wrap in 3rds.
 Lay along with the chicken tender and wrap with a slice of bacon.
 Place in dish with ham side up.
 Continue with as many pieces as you want to make.
 I made 15 pieces in a 13x11 baking dish.
 Sprinkle with garlic pepper or seasoning of choice."
 - "Place in oven and bake for about 25 minutes."
 - "While chicken is baking, make the sauce."